 We’ve already mentioned the value of having a sinking fund for major repairs, so that you don’t have to borrow against the home’s equity to replace the roof or the floors.
 We also recommend having a 3 to 6-month emergency fund to cover emergency expenses.
 For example, this savings account ensures that you can pay the mortgage when you’ve lost your job.
 It prevents you from having to choose between paying the rent or paying for critical car repairs, too.

 You will pay a fee when your house payment is late.
 You could be hit with late fees if your homeowner’s insurance or HOA dues are late, too.
 The solution is to put these payments on automatic.
 If your mortgage payment is automatically deducted from your checking account, the mortgage lender may even give you a discount on the interest rate.

 However, you need to monitor the account balances, because you’ll pay an even greater penalty if the automatic payments bounce.
 Furthermore, you should pay attention to your subscriptions and automatic payments.
 If your checking account is getting low, you may need to cancel the optional entertainment services and convenience services to ensure that you can pay the house payment.
 At least once a month, check the amount you’re being billed, too.
-You may find that your insurance bill has jumped.
+You may find that your home and auto insurance bill has jumped.
 Verify that the money put in escrow for your property taxes is being paid to the appropriate authority at the end of the year and is within the expected range.
 You can’t afford to be hit with a bill for unpaid taxes because you didn’t put enough in escrow and adding extra money to escrow is a waste.